fum-cs/machine-learning/notebooks/index.md

 ---

 I should mention that the original material of this course was from [Open Machine Learning Course](https://ml-course.github.io/), by [Joaquin Vanschoren](https://github.com/joaquinvanschoren) and others.
-I have forked his repository and modified it to suit my own needs andpreferences.
+I have forked his repository and modified it to suit my own needs and preferences.
 I would like to thank him for his great work and generosity.